openfoodfacts/r-dashboard/README.md

 - [x] implementation shinydasboard theme
 - [ ] right organisation for a better understanding
 - [ ] geographical reading (leaflet)

+## Third party applications
+If you use this SDK, feel free to open a PR to add your application in this list.

+## Authors